flash-vision/kafka-message-handler/README.md

 - **Check if Kafka messages contain specific fields.**
 - **Easily extendable interface for additional message processing methods.**

+TODO:  The wrangler currently exposes to many methods which should not be called directly.

 ## Installation
 To use the Kafka Message Wranglers in your project, you first need to have Go installed.
 Then, you can import this module into your Go project:

 ```go
 import wranglers "github.com/flash-vision/kafkamessagewranglers"
 ```
+The following Wranglers are available:

+* JsonWrangler
+* StringWrangler
+* BytesWrangler
+* MapWrangler
+* MapFieldsWrangler
+* ContainsFieldsWrangler

 # Example Usage